nsbno/spor/.changeset/polite-moose-doubt.md

 Accordion: The variation prop has been updated.
-It now accepts three values: ghost, base, and floating. old list is now ghost, old outline is now base, old card is now floating. also done bug fixes
+It now accepts three values: ghost, base, and floating. old list is now ghost, old outline is now base, old card is now floating. bug fixes